• *About Young Wifey*

 Tags

-grilled chicken, marinate, porkloin, potato salad, spa water, summer drinks
+cornell bbq marinade, grilled chicken, marinade, porkloin, potato salad, spa water, summer drinks

-My parents came up to visit for the weekend, Hubster and my Anniversary is Sunday and they want to watch our son so we could go on a date just the two of us.
-So I thought a Saturday BBQ would be a perfect way to kick off our weekend together.
+My parents came up to visit for the weekend.
+Hubster and my Anniversary is today, and they wanted to watch Pumpkin so we could go on a date night.
+So I thought a Saturday Family BBQ would be a perfect way to kick off our weekend together.

 Spa Water Carafes